franciscorafart/learning-notes/comptia/1-motherboards.md

 ### Integrated Drive Electronic Interface (IDE)
 The main mass storage interface for many years.
 16 bit parallel transfer (Gray flat cable to connect devices with thre color-coded connectors)
+(Gray flat cable to connect devices with thre color-coded connectors.
+Pin 1 is red)

-The SCSI connector was a 68 pin connector used for parallel bus data transfers.
+The SCSI connector was a 68 pin connector used for parallel bus data transfers. => It is used typically to connect storage devices.
+Each device connected has to be configured with a unique ID from 0-15

+### EIDE (e-IDE)
+Extended IDE

 ### Serial cables

-9 pin connector that transfered one bit at a time, used mainly to connect external modems.
-USB is also a serial connector but much faster.
+- COM port (RS-232 connector) port is serial port uses less sophisticated signaling methods than USB.
+9 pin connector that transfered one bit at a time (serial), used mainly to connect external modems.
+- USB is also a serial connector but much faster.